 We try to keep our prices as low as possible.
 This means that on small orders, there are certain fixed costs for the cooler and dry ice that we are unable to recuperate.
 That is why we add on a small surcharge.

 We try to keep this surcharge as low as possible, and we have been able to lower it over time.
 This surcharge is applied only to orders containing less than 15 lbs of KOL Foods products.

 >15 lbs: NO surcharge.

-My order contains only jerky - can it be shipped at a discounted shipping cost?
+My order contains only non-perishables (jerky or soap) - can it be shipped at a discounted shipping cost?

 Yes!
-Because our jerky is shelf-stable, it does not need to be shipped with a cooler and dry ice.
+Because our jerky and soap are shelf-stable, they do not need to be shipped with a cooler and dry ice.
 This will reduce the cost of your shipment, and will also remove the shipping surcharge that applies to regular orders under 15 lbs.

 Estimated Shipping Cost & Transit Times by State/Region

 Note: These are estimates, and will vary based on the delivery zip code, order weight, and current FedEx rates.

 WA, OR, CA, AZ, NM : $18.30, 4-6 days

 MT, TX, CO, OK : $14.90, 3-4 days